-A saving account is the simplest of the savings tools and can be opened with a low amount of money.
-Most consumers use a saving account in conjuction with a checking account for their basic saving needs.
-Savings accounts can be opened through a brick and mortar bank or through an online bank.
-Generally, most basic savings accounts do not have limitations on how much you can deposit or a minimum on how much money you must keep in the account but many will limit how many withdrawals you can make fee-free during a month.
-Most savings accounts offer low interest earnings compared with other savings vehicles but there is growing competition between banks and online banks to offer the most competitive interest rates.
+A savings account is the simplest of the savings tools and can be opened with a low amount of initial deposit.
+Most consumers use a savings account in conjunction with a checking account for their basic banking needs.
+A savings account can be opened through a brick and mortar bank or an online bank.
+Generally, most basic savings accounts do not have limitations on how much you can deposit or a minimum on how much money you must keep in the account.
+However, most banks will limit how many withdrawals you can make fee-free during a month.
+Most savings accounts offer low-interest earnings compared with other savings vehicles, but there is growing competition between banks and online banks to provide the most competitive interest rates.

 Automation is the Key to Savings

-You may find that all three types of savings accounts are applicable to your financial goals and decide to open one of each or you may decide that setting up just one account would serve your immediate needs.
-Whatever your decision is to start saving, there also needs to be a plan to regularly fund the account.
-Even those stretched to the limit money-wise can find cash to dedicate to savings. $25 a week deposited into an account is $100 a month.
+You may find that all three types of savings accounts apply to your financial goals and decide to open one of each or you may decide that setting up just one account would serve your immediate needs.
+Whatever your decision is to start saving, there also needs to be a plan to fund the account regularly.
+Even those stretched to the limit money-wise can find the cash to dedicate to savings. $25 a week deposited into an account is $100 a month.
 Over time, the deposits plus interest can generate a sizable amount of cash.

-Once you start to see the actual progress of saving money consistently it can make it easier to commit, but it can still be a struggle in the beginning.
+Once you start to see the actual progress of saving money consistently, it can make it easier to commit, but it can still be a struggle in the beginning.
 Automating your deposits into your savings accounts increases your chances of meeting your savings goals using the ‘out of sight, out of mind’ theory.
-What you never see you will probably not miss.
+What you never see, you will probably not miss it.

 Here are some more tips to help build your savings: